reykjavik-university/2014-T-514-VEFT/Week08/Python_lab_assignments.md

 		def remove(self, contact):
 			"""
-			Remove contact from the Phonebook
+			Remove a contact from the Phonebook
 			"""
 			pass